Is Padel The Same As Pickleball

 Padel is played in both singles and doubles formats.
 The objective of the game is to hit the ball over the net and into the opponent’s side of the court, without letting it bounce twice on your own side.
 Players can use the walls to keep the ball in play, adding an extra dimension to the game.
 The rules of padel are similar to those of tennis, with a few variations specific to the sport.

-You may also like: How To Hit A Pickleball
+You may also like: How Can I Improve My Pickleball Position On The Court?

 Pickleball Gameplay and Rules